LingDong-/wasm-fun/README.md

 I find WebAssembly a wonderful technology, and have been compiling C's and C++'s to wasm via emscripten for many projects.
 So I thought I should learn at least learn the "real" thing -- coding in WebAssembly directly.
 Fortunately, the lisp-like S-expressions makes the language quite pleasant to work with.

-I haven't found many handwritten examples beyond the "fizzbuzz" and the "beer" (This [Conway's Game of Life implementation in WebAssembly](https://blog.scottlogic.com/2018/04/26/webassembly-by-hand.html) gave me a lot of inspiration though).
+I haven't found many handwritten examples beyond the "fizzbuzz" and the "beer" (This [Conway's Game of Life in WebAssembly](https://blog.scottlogic.com/2018/04/26/webassembly-by-hand.html) gave me a lot of inspiration though).
 So I started my own little collection of algorithms I enjoyed, in hand-written WebAssembly, with ample comments and explanations for the reader.

 I think WebAssembly is the sort of language where the beauty is derived from its simplicity.